maliMirkec/personal-website/site/articles/starter-project-gulp-tasks-for-css.md

 If your website looks inconsistent across different browsers, you probably want to use CSS technique to reset browser behavior.
 In Starter Project, [Normalize.css] is used for this task.

-> _“Normalize.css makes browsers render all elements more consistently and in line with modern standards.
-It precisely targets only the styles that need normalizing.”_
+> “Normalize.css makes browsers render all elements more consistently and in line with modern standards.
+It precisely targets only the styles that need normalizing.”
 >
-> _Nicolas Gallagher_
+> — Nicolas Gallagher

 [Modular Scale] helps with font size consistency. [modularscale-sass] is a list of values that are used to size type and create a sense of harmony in design.